skyvers/Aged-care/readme.md

 ### 2.4.
 Using your Aged care app

 Your application is ready to go.
 It contains two modules:Admin and Aged care.
 Admin module is the part of the Skyve platform.
-In the Aged care module, you we see the all three documents we created in the foundry.
+In the Aged care module, you we see the all three documents we created in the [Foundry](https://foundry.skyve.org/foundry/).
 Let's see how it look like...

 Click on Aged care